Menu

 An old picture of Jayant Narlikar while addressing a conference

-• During his research, Jayant Narlikar studied Mach’s principle, quantum cosmology, and action-at-a-distance physics.
+• Jayant Narlikar has studied Mach’s principle, quantum cosmology, and action-at-a-distance physics during his research days.

-• He was not satisfied with the Big Bang theory and looked for other possible models (non-standard cosmology).
+• He did not believed in the Big Bang theory and researched for other possible theories.

 Jayant Narlikar with Hoyles (Barbara and Fred) and the author